Beyond Templates: Here's A Fresh Approach to Content Briefs Creation

 Next, you’ll map these personas onto the audience's journey.

 This involves breaking down the buying process into stages like awareness, consideration, and decision (think of them like stages of the marketing funnel, which we’ll explore more in-depth below).
+The goal here is to align each piece of content with the audience's needs.

 For each stage,you should identify key questions the audience is asking and the content types that best address these questions.
 For example, in the awareness stage, you might focus on educational blog posts that address industry trends.
 In the consideration stage, you could prioritize case studies or comparison guides.
+This helps define the content goal.

 2nd component - Data-driven insights